-These Classic Shortbread Cookies are soft, buttery, and made with just 5 simple ingredients.
+These Classic Shortbread Cookies are rich, buttery, and made with just 5 simple ingredients.
 Perfect for the holidays or any time of year!

 The great thing about this cookie dough is that it only requires five ingredients and that’s including the vanilla extract and salt.
 It also takes less than 10 minutes to mix together and it doesn’t require any dough chilling.